 Get your school to register with accreditation schemes that reward schools that are actively encouraging children to be more active.
 In London, the STARS programme has also lots of resources to steer your school to be more active.

-Find out if your council has a School Travel Officer, Safety Travel Officer or a Road Safety Officer and start the conversation with them.
-It’s important to reiterate that the school is fully dedicated to see improvements with regard to active travel and to the health of the children, and that it would support the council with a School Street scheme.
+Find out if your council has a School Travel Officer, Travel Planner, Safety Travel Officer or Road Safety Officer and start the conversation with them.
+It’s important to reiterate that the school is fully dedicated to seeing improvements with regard to active travel and to the health of the children and that it would support the council with a School Street scheme.
 Reach out to local walking and cycling organisations.

 Find out more about creating Healthier School Street on our resource page.

 The Technical bit

 Local authorities in the UK have powers under the Road Traffic Regulation Act 1984 (s1 and s6-9) to regulate traffic and restrict access:

 - to avoid danger to persons or other traffic using the road,